nathan-smit-1/HashmapEditor/README.md

 # HashmapEditor

-Simple utility to try to adjust the offsets.dat
+Simple utility to try to adjust the offsets.dat created by Debezium

 To compile: